irudnyts/irudnyts.github.io/_posts/2018-01-24-multinomial-regression.md

 # [3,] -6.753157  0.099334560
 ```

-Even though the latter package is very efficient and customizable, there are several points I am not a big fan of.
+Even though the latter package is very efficient and customization, there are several points I am not a big fan of.
 First off, `mnlogit` works *only* with long data instead of common and familiar for regression wide.
 That's why we had to use `mlogit.data` to convert the data.
 Second, the formula's syntax is too confusing despite its customizability (yes, this word exists in English).
+Of course, the list is not exhaustive, other packages exists, e.g. [brglm2](https://cran.r-project.org/web/packages/brglm2/vignettes/multinomial.html).

 ### Multinomial logit model as multivariate GLM